XARELTO® risks and benefits

 - Other medicines to prevent or treat blood clots

-Hear how Tiffany felt about choosing XARELTO®.
+Hear how Janet felt about choosing XARELTO®.

 There’s more to know about how healthcare professionals balance both the bleeding risks and potential benefits of blood thinners: